Your fixed rate term is ending. We’re here to help.

 Important information

-The results from this calculator should be used as an indication only.
-New repayment is for the repayment type that has been selected and years remaining on loan that has been input.
+New repayment is for the repayment type, interest rate, loan balance, and years remaining on loan that has been input.
+It assumes the interest rate remains the same for the term of the loan.
 Changes in interest rates, loan balance and loan term will affect the new repayment amount.

 Tips to help you reduce the interest on your home loan